SiddharthPant/PopMovies/Readme.md

     MyTmdbAPIKey="<UNIQUE_API_KEY>"

-OR you can also enter it within the project's `gradle.properties` instead of the global one(Included in .gitignore).
+OR you can also enter it within the project's `gradle.properties` instead of the global one